Saint Stanislaus of Jesus and Mary Papczyński

 The feasts important for the Congregation

-Plenary indulgence for members of the Confraternity of the Immaculate Conception of the B.V.M.
+Plenary indulgence for members of the Congregation, for members of the Association of Marian Helpers, and for members of the Confraternity of the Immaculate Conception of the B.V.M.

-Anniversary of the ordination of Venerable Servant of God Casimir Wyszyński, 1726
+Birthday of the Ven.
+Servant of God Casimir Wyszyński, 1700

 Anniversary of the Renewal and Reform of the Marian Order, 1909